University of Wisconsin–Madison

 University Health Services (UHS) is committed to providing surgical readiness letters at no cost to students.

-If you are already connected with a Mental Health Services (MHS) provider, you can request a letter from your current provider.
+If you are already connected with a UHS Mental Health Services provider, you can request a letter from your current provider.

-If you have not established care with UHS or do not have an MHS provider, letter writing appointments are available in a single-session format and will not require ongoing counseling services.
+If you have not established care with UHS or do not have a UHS Mental Health Services provider, letter writing appointments are available in a single-session format and will not require ongoing counseling services.
 Letter writing appointments will be done in a single appointment, unless you have additional questions/concerns or are seeking additional resources.
-There are two ways to schedule with an MHS provider to discuss getting a letter in support of surgery:
+There are two ways to schedule with a UHS provider to discuss getting a letter in support of surgery:

-• Log in to MyUHS or the MyUHS app and schedule an appointment
+• Log in to MyUHS and schedule an appointment

 • Call 608-265-5600 (option 2)